Examples of effect sizes are all around us. Consider the following claims which you might find advertised in your newspaper:

 In this sense researchers are no different from anybody else.
 Where researchers do differ is in the care taken to generate accurate effect size estimates.
 But while we may spend a lot of our time looking for ways to reduce sampling and measurement error, among other things, ultimately our goal is a better understanding of real world effects.

-For more on how to do this, check out the e-book Effect Size Matters.
+For more on how to do this, check out my book Effect Size Matters.